Hi-Folks/lara-lens/README.md

 * some useful configuration variable;
 * the database connection;
 * the tables in the database;
-* the connection via HTTP request.
+* the connection via HTTP request;
+* the server requirements (PHP version, PHP modules required and installed, Laravel version etc.).

 ![LaraLens - diagnostic package for Laravel](https://dev-to-uploads.s3.amazonaws.com/i/h8r18mt4fhe0w1a6cke4.gif)